LABAN FOR ANIMATORS™

 That's where Laban for Animators™ comes in.

-Laban for Animators™ is Leslie Bishko’s program that teaches Laban Movement Analysis to animators.
+Laban for Animators™ is Leslie Bishko’s work that teaches Laban Movement Analysis to animators.
 Laban Movement Analysis (LMA) is a framework for understanding movement that goes beyond the 12 Principles of Animation.
 Learning LMA gives you a creative edge to create great animated character performances.

 Leslie Bishko is an animator, educator, lifelong dancer, and Certified Laban Movement Analyst.
 Her creativity, teaching, research, and passion are focused on the integration of Laban Movement Analysis with animation.